Eyesore123/blog-app/README.md

 Providers are used for alerts and confirmations.
 I added a markdown editor for posts to improve the styling of the posts.
 Perhaps I could add another editor for comments, but it was quite bothersome to get markdown to work properly for posts alone so I probably won't be adding any new editors.

 Infobanner component: instead of typing text manually to code and updating text with each deployment, admins can use backend route and backend script to toggle infotext component and change text dynamically.

-Sitemap generator: sitemap is being generated with each new deployment and put into public folder.
+Sitemap generator: sitemap is being generated with each new deployment and put into public folder with generatesitemap command.
+This makes the deployment easier.
+And because it uses Laravel's built-in mechanism for sitemap creation, generated sitemaps are better than what you would get using other methods, like website crawlers (Laravel has access to routes etc.).

 # Emails & workers